9 Types of Inclusions in Quartz

 Inclusions like chlorite can look like moss or plants.

-Quartz crystals forming in vugs or cavities (as opposed to solidifying out of magma) often begin under high temperatures and pressures as molecules in a solution that is aqueous, or water-based.
+Quartz crystals form in vugs or cavities (rather than solidifying from magma) under high temperatures and pressures in water-based solutions.
 Within the solution, silica atoms attract one another because of chemical and electrical forces.

 They interlock and grow in repeating crystal patterns dictated by the chemistry of the constituent elements.
 As they grow, the surrounding solution can change.
 Thus, the crystal might stop growing for a time, then start growing again.
 In between, other elements might get introduced and form other minerals that get incorporated into the quartz crystal.
 All sorts of things might happen depending on the atomic and mineral nourishment received from the ever-changing solution.